Home Tags San Francisco

 The ads are already running on the sides of San Francisco buses, they began running today, September 24th, in New York City, and they were scheduled to begin appearing in the Washington, D.C. metro system.
-However, the DC system balked, citing the violent rioting by Muslims allegedly inflamed by a YouTube video which presents an unflattering view of Mohammad, so Geller initiated an emergency court action at the end of last week to enforce her First Amendment rights.
+However, the DC system balked, citing the violent rioting by Muslims allegedly inflamed by a YouTube video which represents, so Geller initiated an emergency court action at the end of last week to enforce her First Amendment rights.

 San Francisco is a lovely city and we enjoyed its many tourist venues.
 The famous Lombard Street, known as “The Crookedest Street in the World,” was beautiful, with its floral decorations.
 We shopped at Pier 39, and we bought matching San Francisco jackets.
 We really needed them since it was cold in San Francisco.
 Barbara added to her magnet collection, which contains magnets from dozens of countries around the world that we have toured.
 She’d never been in a store that sold thousands of magnets and she just loved looking at all the magnets on the walls.

 On Sunday morning, after breakfast at the Elite Café, we loaded the van, filled the gas tank and travelled the famous Route #1 from Los Angeles toward San Francisco, along the Pacific Ocean coast.
 It was the 4th of July weekend and the narrow route was crowded with miles of RV’s, campers and fellow travelers.
 Traffic was a bit slow along the way.

 The previous two columns discussed kashrus and bris milah observance in America during the 19th century.
 The trend was that until about 1860 most Jews were careful to observe these mitzvos.
 However, in the latter part of the century many Jews abandoned keeping kosher both at home and in public.
 Bris milah, though, was generally observed throughout the entire century.